KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
+3. Recommendation: Found `uses: actions/checkout@v2` in file `main.yml`: Replace it with v4.
-3. The branch name is 'master'.
+4. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [mm-tkl-timetable by JurnetFIN](https://github.com/JurnetFIN/mm-tkl-timetable)